Guernsey F.C.: 2013–14

 Guernsey's entry into the FA Cup competition was confirmed, with certain conditions, including strict financial obligations, which have been alleviated with the 60Saviours campaign, whereby 60 individuals or groups pledge to support each game in the FA Cup and FA Trophy competitions.

-During the F.A.
-Trophy match against Barkingside on 6 October, Ross Allen scored the 350th competitive goal since forming, in just 111 games and little more than two seasons.
-Advancing to the First Round Qualifying, Guernsey had their first F.A.
-Trophy match at home where they met Billericay Town but lost 1-2.
+During the FA Trophy match against Barkingside on 6 October, Ross Allen scored the 350th competitive goal since forming, in just 111 games and little more than two seasons.
+Advancing to the first round qualifying, Guernsey had their first FA Trophy match at home where they met Billericay Town but lost 1–2.

 With promotion, Guernsey competes in the 2013–14 Isthmian League Division One South, with 46 league matches in the season, coming 4th in the league and reaching the playoffs for promotion to the Isthmian League Premier Division but losing out to Leatherhead 3–2.

 2014–15

 Playing in the 2014–15 Isthmian League Division One South for the second year.
 Five friendly games were played before the start of the season.
-GFC lost its FA Cup preliminary round match against Worthing 2–0 but in the preliminary round of the FA Trophy won 4–0 against Barton Rovers before crashing out of the competition in the next round.
+GFC lost its FA Cup preliminary-round match against Worthing 2–0 but in the preliminary round of the FA Trophy won 4–0 against Barton Rovers before crashing out of the competition in the next round.
 In the league, the season has seen some disappointing results including a record 8–0 loss against Merstham, reaching the season's half way mark with only seven wins in 23 games.
 A marked improvement in the number of wins from mid December coincided with the club's 500th competitive goal on 17 January resulting in the next seven wins in just 10 games.
 Guernsey's 8–1 September win over Three Bridges proving to be the highest scoring match in the league during the year, Guernsey finishing the season safe, in the second quartile.

 Guernsey have now played 197 matches since their formation, winning 122, drawing 28 and losing 47.
 They have scored 529 goals, conceding 281.
 The Green Lions have been victorious in 103 league games, drawing 26 and losing 39.
 They have scored 454 times (Matt Loaring got the 450th against Worthing) and shipped 237.